container-storage-interface/spec/spec.md

   //    Plugin should ensure that multiple `CreateVolume` calls for the
   //    same name do not result in more than one piece of storage
   //    provisioned corresponding to that name.
 If a Plugin is unable to
-  //    enforce idempotency, the CO’s error recovery logic could result
+  //    enforce idempotency, the CO's error recovery logic could result
   //    in multiple (unused) volumes being provisioned.
   // 2) Suggested name - Some storage systems allow callers to specify
   //    an identifier by which to refer to the newly provisioned